 When The Devil shows up in relationships that aren’t codependent, chances are you’re holding each other hostage for your happiness, depending on the other person to provide what you lack in yourself or even feeling as if they owe you this.

-To the single person, The Devil could mean that you are more interested in having a great sexual experience rather than a soulmate experience.
-There is no need to place judgement on this as long as it’s safe and consensual.
+To the single person, The Devil could mean that you (or your love interest) are more interested in having a great sexual experience rather than a soulmate experience.
 Look for proximity to the Knight of Wands, Ace of Wands or 3 of Cups for confirmation on this.

 Next to the 5 or 8 of cups, it could mean that you struggle with moving on from a bad relationship experience.
-Turn the question to what you can learn from this in order to move on.
+Ask what you can learn from this in order to move on.

 Sexually, The Devil can mean total abandon and even orgies.
-The shadow meaning of the already shady Devil means guilt or shame-driven sexual perversion.
+Again, this ties in with the connection to the wild energy of Pan.
+The shadow meaning (more Satan than Pan) of the Devil includes guilt or shame-driven sexual perversion as well as varying forms of sexual abuse.